The semi-Markov beta-Stacy process: a Bayesian non-parametric prior for semi-Markov processes: Predictive laws and reinforced semi-Markov processes

 With this definition, the following is a trivial corollary of Theorem \ref{thm:pred}: \begin{corollary} If, conditionally on $(\mathbf{P},\mathbf{F})\sim SMBS(\mathbf{m},\mathbf{c},\mathbf{F_0})$, $S \sim SM(\mathbf{P},\mathbf{F})$, then marginally it is $S\sim RSM(\mathbf{m},\mathbf{c},\mathbf{F_0})$. \end{corollary}

-Compatibly with the definition of \citet{Coppersmith1986} and \citet{Pemantle1988,Pemantle2007}, the reinforced semi-Markov process $S\sim RSM(\mathbf{m},\mathbf{c},\mathbf{F_0})$ is ``reinforced'' in the following sense: if $S$ performs a transition from a state $i$ to a state $j\neq i$, this becomes more likely in the future.
-More precisely, say that $S_t=i$ and consider the probability $k_{t}(S_{0:t},j)$ for some $j\neq i$.
-By Equations (\ref{eqn:RSM}), $k_{t}(S_{0:t},j)$ is increasing in $M^{i,j}(t)$, i.e. the number of times that a transition from $i$ to $j$ already occurred by time $t$.
+The process $S\sim RSM(\mathbf{m},\mathbf{c},\mathbf{F_0})$ is ``reinforced'' because if it performs a transition, this becomes more likely in the future \citep{Coppersmith1986,Pemantle1988,Pemantle2007}.
+This is because if $S_t=i$, then $k_{t}(S_{0:t},j)$ is increasing in $M^{i,j}(t)$, the number of times that a transition from $i$ to $j$ has already occurred by time $t$.